On the metric dimension of Cartesian powers of a graph: Abstract

 \section{Abstract}

 A set of vertices $S$ resolves a graph if every vertex is uniquely determined by its vector of distances to the vertices in $S$.
 The metric dimension of a graph is the minimum cardinality of a resolving set of the graph.
 Fix a connected graph $G$ on $q \ge 2$ vertices, and let $M$ be the distance matrix of $G$.
 We prove that if there exists $w \in \mathbb{Z}^q$ such that $\sum_i w_i = 0$ and the vector $Mw$, after sorting its coordinates, is an arithmetic progression with nonzero common difference, then the metric dimension of the Cartesian product of $n$ copies of $G$ is $(2+o(1))n/\log_q n$.
-In the special case that $G$ is a complete graph, our results close the gap between the lower bound attributed to Erd\H{o}s and R\'enyi and the upper bound by Chv\'atal.
-The main tool is the M\"obius function of a certain partially ordered set on $\mathbb{N}$.
+In the special case that $G$ is a complete graph, our results close the gap between the lower bound attributed to Erd\H{o}s and R\'enyi and the upper bounds developed subsequently by Lindstr\"om, Chv\'atal, Kabatianski, Lebedev and Thorpe.